-This eleven-week online course, designed and led by Prof Caroline Watt, involves contributions from the world’s leading parapsychologists and skeptics.
-To mark the 10th Anniversary of the course’s opening, we are bringing on board new and updated expert interviews from September 2018.
+This 12-week online course, designed and led by Prof Caroline Watt, involves contributions from the world’s leading parapsychologists and skeptics.

 The course will teach you about the methods parapsychologists use, the results of ESP and PK research, the psychology of paranormal beliefs and experiences, and how to think critically about the paranormal.
 The course will not teach you how to be ‘psychic’, read minds, be a ‘ghosthunter’, or communicate with the deceased.
 Topics include:

 Some comments from students who have completed the course:

 “I really enjoyed the variety and breadth of learning materials… highly recommended” Stephanie Rowland, Washington, USA

 “interesting, informative and stimulating… Caroline makes everyone on the course feel wanted and valued… great value for money”

 “an intense 3-month ride… the course material was perfect… newbies to the subject don’t suffer from jargon overkill”